Camp Algiers: Abuse

-At these internment camps, the U.S. government would allow the prisoners of war to fly their Swastika flags and sing Nazi songs at the camps in an effort to protect their freedom and welfare; however, due to the obligatory mix of opposing sides at the camps, this led to discrimination and attacks against the Jews who were held there.
+At these internment camps across the country, the U.S. government would allow the prisoners of war to fly their Swastika flags and sing Nazi songs at the camps in an effort to protect their freedom and welfare; however, due to the obligatory mix of opposing sides at the camps, this led to discrimination and attacks against the Jews who were held there.
 The National Refugee Service along with various Jewish organizations, when informed of the mistreatment of the Jewish and non-Jewish people, demanded that they be moved to Camp Algiers.
 Camp Algiers soon became known as 'the camp of the innocent' because about 81 Jews and non-Jews were sent there to escape harassment of Nazis at other camps.
-It contained a small library, musical instruments, and the residents were allowed to shop locally.
+It contained a small library, musical instruments, tennis courts and a soccer field.
+The residents were allowed to shop locally in the french market and were encouraged to make and sell items there.
 The children were permitted to receive an education at Algiers elementary and high school.

-Condemnation of internment camps

-Max Paul Friedman, a professor at American University, made a statement about the mistreatment of the Jews and non-Jews in his book Nazis and Good Neighbors: The United States Campaign against the Germans of Latin America in World War II: "Here was the creation of camps set up deliberately outside of the legal system in order to intern people suspected of subversion against whom there very little evidence.
-So it was an illegal operation that wound up being counterproductive and a violation of human rights, and it was sort of swept under the rug after the war."
-He further explains what he believes the mistakes were that the U.S. made in an effort to prevent an outbreak of Hitler supporters in the south and to avoid enemy aliens.
-He also describes the community and living conditions of the internment camps located in Texas, Tennessee, North Dakota, Florida and Louisiana.